 Niland had just lost her husband.
 Maybe a sympathy card would have been a better offering as she left this Holland America cruise.
 A bill for medical services could have come later.

 The Nilands had no travel insurance.
 And the couple had taken the cruise with Medicare as their primary medical insurance coverage.
 Assuming that Medicare would cover all the bills, she submitted a claim for reimbursement.
 That’s where Niland hit a giant roadblock.

-Here’s why taking a cruise with Medicare as your medical insurance is a bad idea
+Here’s why taking a cruise with a basic Medicare policy is a bad idea

 Unfortunately, the Nilands did not check whether their Medicare policy would provide medical coverage during their trip.
 If they had, they would have discovered that Medicare would not cover any medical treatment during most of this cruise.